ATacoDev/SE-320/packages/README.md

 ### Movement package:
 Includes player movement script as well as edits to minigame 1.
 Also includes demo of how player movement works

+### Minigame 1.2
+Includes added sprites for character and background.
+Included functionality for delay between dashes